Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 Subscribe to never miss a post

-I’m co-author of the book Bright Green Lies: How the Environmental Movement Lost Its Way and What We Can Do About It (Monkfish, 2021), which Dr. Vandana Shiva called “a much needed wake-up call” and Planet of the Humans director Jeff Gibbs said “is a must read for all who cherish life on Earth.”
+Dr. Vandana Shiva called it “a much needed wake-up call” and Planet of the Humans director Jeff Gibbs has said “is a must read for all who cherish life on Earth.”
+It was also made into a film.

-The work I do has been featured in The New York Times, The Guardian, CNN, NPR, Mongabay, Earth Island Journal, CBC, The Globe & Mail, Resilience, KPFA, Last Real Indians, Counterpunch, and elsewhere.
+The work I do has been featured in The New York Times, The Guardian, CNN, NPR, Mongabay, Earth Island Journal, CBC, The Globe & Mail, Resilience, KPFA, Last Real Indians, Counterpunch, First Voices Radio, and elsewhere.

 Support my work